barty-s/art-quiz-app/README.md

 #### Content

 - 'Create a Quiz App using HTML, CSS & JavaScript' by CodeGeek https://www.youtube.com/watch?v=Opje9VBrNfg&t=1791s - this video was used for the structure of the Javascript code.
 While using this tutorial as a learning tool for this project, the code was customised as much as possible to fit the scope of the Art Quiz app project and to ensure plagiarism was avoided.
 - https://stackoverflow.com/questions/5480945/refreshing-page-on-click-of-a-buttons - this site helped solve the problem I had with the code for restarting the quiz with the button click.
 - https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-background - this site breaks down the specificities of flexbox.
 - https://www.freecodecamp.org/news/three-dots-operator-in-javascript/ - for explanation of the three dot spread operator in JavaScript
 - https://www.w3schools.com/js/js_arrow_function.asp - for explanation of the arrow function in JavaScript
-- https://sabe.io/blog/javascript-yes-no-confirmation-box and https://stackoverflow.com/questions/32394684/how-to-confirm-and-call-function-with-onclick - for explanation of Confirm box in JavaScript
 - https://www.scaler.com/topics/javascript/import-js-file-in-js/ - for explanation of linking two JS files
-- https://stackoverflow.com/questions/54358737/add-and-remove-id-by-pure-javascript - for explanation on adding/removing IDs
+- https://stackoverflow.com/questions/54358737/add-and-remove-id-by-pure-javascript - for explanation on adding/removing classes
-- https://stackoverflow.com/questions/49104207/how-to-prevent-broken-image-appearing-while-loading-my-real-image-from-server-in - for explanation on how to remove broken image icon on play page load
+- https://stackoverflow.com/questions/49104207/how-to-prevent-broken-image-appearing-while-loading-my-real-image-from-server-in - for explanation on how to remove broken image icon on page load
-- Craig Hudson in the CI slack community who helped me fix a bug on the select answer options
+- Many thanks to Craig Hudson from the CI Slack community who helped me fix a bug on the select answer options
+- And many many thanks to my CI mentor Rohit Sharma for his expert advice on industry standards and best practices.

 #### Media